My Stamp Space 2B

 Glass Jars — I have been collecting these, all shapes and sizes and I will put ribbon in them then put them in the 3 draw glass cabinet.
 Typically 25 cents to $2.00 depending on size and shape.

 Counter chair — I splurged here at a used furniture consignment shop and found one with a wide seat, caned scroll back, and painted black!
 The chair wood need a small repair, nothing wood bondo could not fix and a bit of paint.
-The seat is vinyl and I may decide to put the Liz Claiborne fabric on it.
+The seat is fake leather/vinyl and I may decide to put the Liz Claiborne fabric on it.
 Cost $20.00

-So far, not including the Pampered Chef rotating tool bin, and the glass jars, I have spent $65.00 on things which the counters and chairs count for the most expense.
+So far, not including the Pampered Chef rotating tool bin, and the glass jars, I have spent $80.00 on things which the counters and chairs count for the most expense.

 The ink black paint was $14. a gallon.
 (Klitz at WalMart).